 This section assumes you have developed an agent locally, as explained in this documentation, and are ready to deploy it.

-The Blaxel SDK allows you to connect to and orchestrate other resources (such as model APIs, tool servers, multi-agents) during development, and ensures telemetry, secure connections to third-party systems or private networks, smart global placement of workflows, and much more when agents are deployed.
+The Blaxel SDK allows you to connect to and orchestrate Blaxel resources when developing your agents, such as: model APIs, tool servers, sandboxes, batch jobs, or other agents.
+It also ensures telemetry, secure connections to third-party systems or private networks and smart global placement of workflows.

 This packaging makes Blaxel fully agnostic of the framework used to develop your agent and doesn’t prevent you from deploying your software on another platform.